Freizeitler/Awesome-WebDev-Newsletters/README.md

 # Awesome WebDev Newsletters

 Yep, I'm oldschool.
 It's me who is still subscribing to newsletters.
-Here are my favorites for Web/Frontend Development and alike.
+Here are my favorites for Web/Frontend Development and related stuff.